AdobeDocs/experience-platform.en/help/query-service/troubleshooting-guide.md

 ### How do I quickly process the new data coming into the system every day?

 +++Answer
-The [SNAPSHOT](./sql/syntax.md#snapshot-clause) clause can be used to incrementally read data on a table based on a snapshot ID.
+The [`SNAPSHOT`](./sql/syntax.md#snapshot-clause) clause can be used to incrementally read data on a table based on a snapshot ID.
 This is ideal for use with the [incremental load](./sample-queries/incremental-load.md) design pattern that only processes information in the dataset that has been created or modified since the last load execution.
 As a result, it increases processing efficiency and can be used with both streaming and batch data processing.
++++

 ### Why is there a difference between the numbers shown in Profile UI and the numbers calculated from the profile export dataset?

++++Answer
 The numbers displayed in the profile dashboard are accurate as of the last snapshot.
 The numbers generated in the profile export table are dependent entirely on the export query.
 As a result, querying the number of profiles that qualify for a particular segment is a common cause for this discrepancy.

 >[!NOTE]